 Now is the time for designing and implementing a permanent Guaranteed Basic Income (GBI).
 The Canada Emergency Response Benefit (CERB) has helped many pay for food, shelter, childcare, and any outstanding debt.
 CERB has been an effective short-term solution to some very real problems, for which we thank you, as we do for the newly announced CRB.

-However, with the COVID-19 pandemic, Canada has seen increased rates of food insecurity, a compromise in the quality or quantity of food consumed.[i]
-Food insecurity is also defined as the inadequate or insecure access to food due to financial constraints, and is a serious problem linked to poor physical and mental health, premature death, and general material deprivation.[ii]
-Food insecurity affects Canadians unequally, with a higher prevalence of food insecurity in households with children, low income households, lone-parent led families, those who rent rather than own their housing, and those who identify as Indigenous or Black.2 Food insecurity research supports that income a guaranteed basic income is needed to address this problem.[iii]
-Establishing a Guaranteed Basic Income as an income floor is a bold solution to help all Canadians meet their basic needs and put food on the table in ways that allow for cultural expression, nutritional adequacy, and human dignity during and beyond the COVID-19 pandemic.
+However, with the COVID-19 pandemic, Canada has seen increased rates of food insecurity, a compromise in the quality or quantity of food consumed.[i] in reference list Food insecurity is also defined as the inadequate or insecure access to food due to financial constraints, and is a serious problem linked to poor physical and mental health, premature death, and general material deprivation.[ii] in reference list Food insecurity affects Canadians unequally, with a higher prevalence of food insecurity in households with children, low income households, lone-parent led families, those who rent rather than own their housing, and those who identify as Indigenous or Black.2 Food insecurity research supports that income a guaranteed basic income is needed to address this problem.[iii] in reference list Establishing a Guaranteed Basic Income as an income floor is a bold solution to help all Canadians meet their basic needs and put food on the table in ways that allow for cultural expression, nutritional adequacy, and human dignity during and beyond the COVID-19 pandemic.
 No one should be left behind.

 As someone who cares about healthy, sustainable food systems, I support a GBI as a policy to support those who work across all areas of the food system including farmers, farm workers, food processors, food distributors, food artisans, food service workers, restaurant operators, and eaters, many of whom have faced even more challenges and precarious circumstances as a result of the pandemic.
 Income supports are also needed at this time to stimulate the Canadian Economy and the local food industry as they allow funds to be invested back into the economy.
-For example, through income supports provided through the Canada Child Benefit every $1 disbursed to Canadian families corresponded with a $1.97 contribution to national GDP through direct, indirect and induced effects.[iv]
+For example, through income supports provided through the Canada Child Benefit every $1 disbursed to Canadian families corresponded with a $1.97 contribution to national GDP through direct, indirect and induced effects.[iv] in reference list